hypertrack/ridesharing-ios/README.md

 - Observe route changes as driver diverges from the expected route
 - Observe ETA in real-time
 - Receive delay notifications in the app

-## Complete trip at the pickup destination

-## Track ongoing order to drop off location

-Once the driver picks up the customer at the pickup location, your on-demand logistics backend proceeds to work with Trips API to create a trip for the driver to the drop off destination.

-### Create a trip with destination at drop off location

-Follow steps just as listed in [create a trip with destination at pick up location](#create-a-trip-with-destination-at-pick-up-location) above, with a trip to destination at the drop off location.

-### Customer app tracking experience for trip to drop off location

-The steps above will generate a new `trip_id`.
-Using this `trip_id` your customer app will receive real-time trip updates just as described in the above in [create driver trip tracking experience in customer app](#create-driver-trip-tracking-experience-in-customer-app).
-You replicate the exact steps to support customer's experience of tracking the trip to the drop off location.

-### Complete trip at the drop off destination

-Once the driver drops off the customer at the drop off destination, the driver marks the order as completed in the app.
-Once your on-demand logistics backend is notified, it goes ahead to complete active trip with it's `trip_id` via Trips API just as described for the previous steps above in [complete trip at the pickup destination](#complete-trip-at-the-pickup-destination)

 ## Share tracking updates